 Shell Exploration NZ Ltd also holds air discharge permit 6003-1 to cover the discharge of emissions to air from combustion involving the flaring of petroleum products incidental to the treatment of gas at the Pohokura Production Station.
-This permit was issued by the Taranaki Regional Council on 16 June 2003 under Section 87(e) of the Resource Management Act.
+This permit was issued by the Taranaki Regional Council on 16 June 2003 under Section 87(e) of the RMA.
 Changes were made to the conditions of the permit on 11 April 2005.
 It was transferred to SENZL on 14 March 2006 and is due to expire on 1 June 2033.
+A change to special condition 4 was requested by SENZL and made on 9 August 2013 to move the due date for annual reporting from May to August.